Required Tools

 When to Rent

-- Specialized Equipment: For tools that are not used frequently, such as a pressure washer or carpet cleaner, renting can be more economical.
+- Specialized Equipment: For tools that you may not need frequently, such as a power washer or industrial vacuum cleaner.

 When to Purchase